harp-orm/harp/docs/Extending.md

     public function initialize()
     {
-        // Call the initialize method from the repo triat.
+        // Call the initialize method from the repo trait.
         $this->initializeExtension();

         // ...